remix-run/react-router/docs/guides/migrating-5-to-6.md

 If you are just getting started with React Router or you'd like to try out v6 in a new app, please see [the Getting Started guide](getting-started.md).

+The examples in this guide will show code samples of how you might have built something in a v5 app, followed by how you would accomplish the same thing in v6.
+There will also be an explanation of why we made this change and how it's going to improve both your code and the overall user experience of people who are using your app.

 In general, the process looks like this: